rehierl/node-tree-outliner/about-basics.md

 <!-- ======================================================================= -->
 ## Sectioning element (1)

-Any sectioning element always introduces a new section.

-* A sectioning element introduces a single section (not 0, not 2, ..., not N, but exactly and always 1).
 * synonymous - introduce, initialize, declare

+A sectioning element introduces a new section.

+* Any node can be classified as a sectioning, or as a non-sectioning node:
+  A node either introduces a new section, or it does not.
+* A sectioning element introduces a single section (not 0, not 2, ..., not N, exactly and always 1).

 This definition implies that no section can exist without first being introduced by some sectioning element.

-* A two-way, one-to-one (1:1) relationship.
+* This `NxS` relation is a two-way, one-to-one (1:1) relationship.
-* A section can be identified by its sectioning element.
+* Any section can be identified by its sectioning element.

 Definitions